-Fire opal has a Mohs hardness of 5.5 to 6 which soft enough that it can be scratched by many objects that it might encounter if set into a ring without a setting especially designed to protect it.
+Fire opal has a Mohs hardness of 5.5 to 6, which is soft enough that it can be scratched by many objects that it might encounter if set into a ring without a setting especially designed to protect it.
 Fire opal also has a low tenacity, which means that it can easily be chipped or broken.
-So, fire opal is best used in jewelry such as earrings, pins and pendants that usually are not subjected to rough wear.
+So, fire opal is best used in jewelry such as earrings, pins, and pendants that usually are not subjected to rough wear.

 Public Confusion with the Term "Fire Opal"

 Fire opal will occasionally exhibit "play-of-color."
 When it does, some people call it "precious fire opal."
-A photo of "precious fire opal" can be seen in the right column of this page.
+A photo of "precious fire opal" can be seen on this page.